snapshot-labs/snapshot/src/plugins/projectGalaxy/README.md

 	}
 }
 ```
-notice: The domain is not incluede in <Space Name>.
+notice: The domain should not included in <Space Name>.

 *Here is a Demo JSON:*
 ```javascript